Hypertriglyceridemia (Type IV)

 Statins

-- Mechanism: Inhibit HMG-CoA reductase, reducing cholesterol synthesis and modestly lowering triglycerides
+Inhibit HMG-CoA reductase to reduce cholesterol synthesis and modestly lower triglycerides.

 Non-pharmacological Treatments

-- Adopt a low-fat, low-simple carbohydrate diet to reduce triglyceride levels.
+Adopt a low-fat, low-simple carbohydrate diet to reduce triglyceride production.

-- Engage in regular aerobic exercise to improve lipid metabolism.
+Engage in regular aerobic exercise to improve lipid metabolism and reduce triglyceride levels.

-- Limit or avoid alcohol consumption as it increases triglyceride synthesis.
+Avoid excessive alcohol intake as it increases hepatic triglyceride synthesis.

 Prevention